andrefelipeos/angular-forms/README.md

 # About this project

 This project is part of a Angular course on Alura.
 An initial project was provided containing a sign-in form.
-My objective is to complete it adding form validations.
+In order to complete the course, I had to add some form validations, such as **required**, **minLength**, **maxLength** and **pattern** using *regex*.
+I also created a couple of custom validation directives to validate zip codes and minimum ages from dates of birth.

 # How to run it